— 5 min read

 Theodore Galanos is Generative AI leader at Aurecon and Chief Science Officer at Infrared City, working at the intersection of AI, design and engineering.
 His work focuses on the “missing middle” of AI — the workflows, systems and orchestration layers that turn model capability into reliable, real-world outcomes, helping organisations apply AI with greater structure, accountability and impact.
 He regularly shares his latest research and thinking on his industry blog The Harness.

-Since AI is advancing so quickly, it's easy to assume it should be able to simply learn from drawings, documents and project data, and start doing the work of construction teams.
+If AI is advancing so quickly, why can’t it simply learn from drawings, documents and project data and start doing the work of construction teams?
 Why do we still need workflows and human expertise for engineering work?

 Theodore Galanos